Ballinamore: History

 After the 5th century, the Conmaicne settled this area, displacing and absorbing an older tribe named the "Masraigh".
-These Conmhaícne ancestors were called the "Cenel Luachán".
+These Conmhaicne ancestors were called the "Cenel Luacháin".
 This is the origins of Ballinamore.

 In 1244, the town (baile) was named Áth na Chuirre ("ford of the afflictions") because, according to the Irish Annals, a hospital dedicated to Saint John the Baptist (spital) stood beside the ford.
 Saint Bridget's church, and holy-well, stood on a high hill one kilometre north of present-day town.

 In 1256, the Battle of Magh Slecht occurred nearby, leading to the division of Bréifne between the O'Rourkes of North Leitrim and the O'Reillys of East Bréifne (modern-day County Cavan).

 In 1621, the name 'Ballinamore' is first mentioned, when under the Plantation of Leitrim, the "Manor of Ballinamore" was granted to Sir Fenton Parsons with 600 acre of arable land.

 Around 1693, Ballinamore Iron works was established, and in production until circa 1747 when the business was put up for sale, the assets including a furnace, forge, slitting mill, mine yards, coal yards, large quantities of pig iron, mine and coals.
 (Note: Iron works at Ballinamore, Castlefore, and Dromod, were established on Irish land confiscated during the plantations of Ireland, by english adventurers named Capt.
 William Slacke, John Skerret, and Joseph Hall.)
 The native Irish forests bounding the parish were exhausted for this mining.

 In the 18th century, dispossessed Catholics from County Down settled in the area.

 In 1860, the Ballinamore and Ballyconnell Canal was opened, but declined in use after 24 October 1887, the date Ballinamore railway station opened.
 The railway station was part of the narrow gauge Cavan and Leitrim Railway and was the hub of the line, with the locomotive depot and works.
 It was the point where the line from Dromod through Mohill and Ballinamore to Belturbet branched to Kiltubrid, Drumshanbo and Arigna.
 The railway line was used until closure on 1 April 1959.

 In the 19th, and early 20th centuries, annual fairs were held at Ballinamore on- 12 May, and 12 November.

 In 1925, Ballinamore town comprised 163 houses, approximately 28 being licensed to sell alcohol.

 In 1994, the Ballinamore and Ballyconnell Canal was reopened as the Shannon–Erne Waterway and marketed as a tourist/cruising waterway.